 - Instructed classes at a fitness center/facility (e.g. aerobics classes, yoga, Tai Chi, etc.), drop-in fees or passes

-- Certified instruction for a physical activity in excess of facility fees (e.g. a personal trainer, Canskate Program for Adults, etc.)
+- Certified instruction for a physical activity in excess of facility fees (e.g. a personal trainer, Canskate Program, etc.)

-- Home exercise fitness equipment (e.g. treadmills, stationary bikes, weights, etc.)
+- Home exercise fitness equipment, can be new or used (e.g. treadmills, stationary bikes, weights, etc.)

-- Wellness-related programs like weight and nutrition counselling programs (e.g. a nutrition or meal plan purchase, membership fees, etc.) and smoking cessation programs (e.g. fees for seminars, support programs, etc.)
+- Wellness-related programs and weight management programs (e.g., a nutrition or meal plan purchase, membership fees, etc.) and smoking cessation programs (e.g. fees for seminars, support programs, etc.)

 - Over-the-counter remedies with a Drug Identification Number (DIN) printed on the label (e.g. pain relievers, cold medication, etc.)

-- Alternative healing therapies not covered by your group benefits or HSA (e.g. stress management programs, hydrotherapy, etc.)
+- Alternative healing therapies not covered by your group benefits or HSA (e.g. cyrocuffs, diabetic socks, stress management programs, hydrotherapy, etc.)

-- Sports equipment required for a physical activity (e.g. skis, helmets, hockey equipment, athletic footwear, etc.)
+- Sports equipment required for a physical activity (e.g. kayaks, skis, helmets, hockey equipment, athletic footwear and apparel, etc.)

 This category is intended to financially assist you in pursuing professional development through continuing education.
 This category can also be used to reimburse you for your eligible dependant’s expenses.
 Types of expenses covered include:

-- Courses, seminars, conferences or classes provided by an accredited educational institution and related to professional development
+- Courses, seminars, conferences, or classes provided by an accredited educational institution and related to professional development, offered both in-person and online

 - Books or texts required for a course, seminar, conference or class